ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

 Type `i` to enter insert mode, paste the file contents.
 Press Esc, then type `:wq` to save the file and exit the vi editor.

-The OpenShift Installer will delete this file so to keep a copy use the following command:
+The OpenShift Installer deletes this file so to keep a copy use the following command:

 ```bash
 cp install-config.yaml install-config.bak